-In 2016 MTN Group Limited set up MTN Zakhele Futhi (RF) Limited (MTN Zakhele Futhi or the Company), a vehicle for qualifying black South Africans to invest in MTN Group Limited (MTN Group or MTN), a leading emerging markets telecoms service provider.
+In 2016 MTN Group Limited "MTN Group" set up MTN Zakhele Futhi (RF) Limited (MTN Zakhele Futhi or the Company), a vehicle for qualifying black South Africans to invest in MTN Group, a leading emerging markets telecoms service provider.

 MTN Zakhele Futhi has an approximate 4% shareholding in MTN Group.
 This investment is the Company's only asset.
 The Company also administers the associated funding of this investment - being the preference shares subscribed for by third party debt providers and a notional vendor finance facility obtained from MTN Group.